sethlu-lusiyu/personal-blogs/index.md

 title: A Quantitative Trading Blog
 ---

-This blog explores quantitative and scientific approaches to algorithmic trading — including my strategies, backtests, book notes, and discretionary patterns that inspire algorithmic thinking.
+This blog explores quantitative and scientific approaches to algorithmic trading — including my strategies, backtests, book notes, and discretionary ideas that inform algorithmic strategies.
-Quant is the future.